polarbit/algorand-hdwallet/README.md

 # hdwallet

-* Go HDWallet bip32/slip-0010 impletementation
+* HDWallet bip32/slip-0010 implementation for ED25519 curve.
-* Only ed25519/ implemented
+* Also Algorand native **deterministic** key derivation from **25 words** mnemomic is implemented seperately
+  * Derived accounts also has their own 25 words mnemonic.

 Run single test: \